 We do this by mapping out milestones at the start of our session together.
 A question I often ask is, “If you can change anything about your current situation, what would it look like in 6 months?”
 These are the areas that we really target.
 We dive into the things that you want to do or choose to do, not should do or have to do.
 By getting clear on why your goals and actions are important to you, you take back your power and steer your own ship.
 You’ll often hear career coaching is transformational and that’s because, in addition to tackling the outer obstacles, we tackle the inner blocks that show up along the way.

-Outer obstacles are often time, money, skills, resources, etc. Inner obstacles are often fear-based, it might be seen in the form of our inner critic and our self-doubt.
-I have found that both are really important to coach on together.
+Outer obstacles are often time, money, skills, resources, etc. Inner obstacles are often fear-based, they might be seen in the form of our inner critic and our self-doubt.
+I have found that both are really important to coach together.
 I can give you the tactics and the strategies (to overcome outer blocks), but if you don’t have the confidence and the drive (inner blocks), you’re not going to see the long-lasting results you want to see.

 What’s the Difference Between a Career Coach and a Life Coach?

 While I market myself as a Career Coach, I am actually a life coach at its core.
-Coaching is a process and any coach can coach around any areas of life: business, money, relationships, family, friendships, health.
+Coaching is a process and any coach can coach around any area of life: business, money, relationships, family, friendships, and health.
 The same principles and skills apply.
 It’s amazing to see people shift once they have this big weight lifted off their shoulders.
 If you can improve one area of your life, you start to feel more balanced as a whole.

 I am so blessed to have found my calling and step into a role where I can make a positive impact by helping others.
 I hope to help you find yours, too!

 RELATED: How to Find a Mentor in Your Career (4 Easy Steps)

 Join the FREE online training to discover how to: